zuhajagirdar/ADS-B-spoofing-detection/README.md

 - Rule-based labeling for anomaly detection
 - Machine learning classification using Random Forest

+## Design Decisions

+- **Use of Derived Features**
+  Instead of relying only on raw ADS-B data, the system computes temporal differences (e.g., change in latitude, longitude, and altitude) to better capture abnormal aircraft behavior.

+- **Rule-Based Labeling**
+  Due to the absence of labeled spoofing datasets, anomaly conditions were defined using domain-inspired thresholds (e.g., sudden position jumps, unrealistic velocity).
+These labels are used to train the model.

+- **Model Selection**
+  A Random Forest classifier was chosen for its robustness to noise and ability to handle nonlinear relationships between features.

+- **Lightweight Deployment**
+  The system is implemented using Streamlit to allow quick deployment and interactive visualization without requiring complex frontend frameworks.

 ## System Architecture
 1. Raw ADS-B data is processed to extract meaningful features
 2. Features are used to train a classification model